Is Your Identity Wrapped Up Too Much in Your Work?

 • “Well, what are you?
 What is it about you that you have always known as yourself?
 What are you conscious of in yourself: your kidneys, your liver, your blood vessels?
 No. However far you go in your memory it is always some external manifestation of yourself where you came across your identity: in the work of your hands, your family, in other people.
 And now, listen carefully.
 You in others—this is what you are, this is what your consciousness has breathed, and lived on, and enjoyed throughout your life, your soul, your immortality—your life in others.” -Boris Pasternak, Russian poet and novelist (Doctor Zhivago)

-Gregg Vanourek is a writer, teacher, speaker, and coach on personal and leadership development.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
-Take Gregg’s Traps Test (Common Traps of Living), do his Personal Values Exercise, check out his Best Articles, get his newsletter, or watch his TEDx talk.
+Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on personal development and leadership.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Check out his Best Articles or get his monthly newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!

 Five Words that Changed Me as a Parent